-But while the bar on simultaneous service extends to "any Offithe bar on subsequent service in a new or improved office exteonly to "any civil Office."
-The problem, then, is to determine t purpose and meaning of that limitation.
-The legislative history the clause makes it quite clear that the limitation was designed exclude military officers.
+But while the bar on simultaneous service extends to "any Office", the bar on subsequent service in a new or improved office extends only to "any civil Office."
+The problem, then, is to determine the purpose and meaning of that limitation.
+The legislative history of the clause makes it quite clear that the limitation was designed to exclude military officers.
 The clause represented a compromise.
-Sa participants in the debates wanted to bar legislators from "any 6 fice", and to make the bar absolute for a fixed period of time at the end of the legislator's term.
-Others wanted no bar at all, for fa that it would deprive the nation of the services of its most qualia leaders, at some critical time.
-The result was a limited bar, lean legislators free to take any military office at all, because the news tion's military needs were given the highest priority; the clause a left legislators free to take any non-military office, so long as th office was not either newly created or newly enriched.

-No contrary conclusion is suggested by the use of the term "or Officers" in Article II, Section 4.
-That clause provides for impea ment and conviction of "the President, Vice President, and all a Officers of the United States."
-The enumeration of the President # the Vice President was arguably redundant even at the time that was written, and made simply to avoid ambiguity.
-Alternatively is likely that the term "civil Officers" connoted to the Framers a who held an appointed rather than an elective office.
-For purpe of the impeachment clause, it was one thing to provide a melb by which Congress could remove an appointed officer, and and matter, worthy of explicit statement, to authorize Congress to t move an officer who had been selected by the electoral process. cordingly the term "civil Officer" may not have included the W President at a time when he could not be appointed.
-But if a li President who is appointed is thereby brought squarely within " this limited reading of the original understanding of the term.
+Some participants in the debates wanted to bar legislators from "any Office", and to make the bar absolute for a fixed period of time after the end of the legislator's term.
+Others wanted no bar at all, for fear that it would deprive the nation of the services of its most qualified leaders, at some critical time.
+The result was a limited bar, leaving legislators free to take any military office at all, because the new nation's military needs were given the highest priority; the clause also left legislators free to take any non-military office, so long as that office was not either newly created or newly enriched.
+No contrary conclusion is suggested by the use of the term "civil Officers" in Article II, Section 4.
+That clause provides for impeachment and conviction of "the President, Vice President, and all civil Officers of the United States."
+The enumeration of the President and the Vice President was arguably redundant even at the time that it was written, and made simply to avoid ambiguity.
+Alternatively it is likely that the term "civil Officers" connoted to the Framers one who held an appointed rather than an elective office.
+For purposes of the impeachment clause, it was one thing to provide a method by which Congress could remove an appointed officer, and another matter, worthy of explicit statement, to authorize Congress to remove an officer who had been selected by the electoral process.
+Accordingly the term "civil Officer" may not have included the Vice President at a time when he could not be appointed.
+But if a Vice President who is appointed is thereby brought squarely within even this limited reading of the original understanding of the term.